It is important to start thinking about how to plan kitchen lighting as early as possible in your kitchen design process.

-Task lighting is the brightest and used to illuminate work surfaces, while ambient, or mood lighting is softer.
-Accent lighting, sometimes called feature lighting, refers to the visual interest it adds to a kitchen, either through the fitting itself or the light it emits.
+Task lighting is the brightest and used to illuminate work areas, while ambient is softer.
+Accent lighting, also sometimes called feature lighting, refers to the visual interest it adds to a kitchen, either through the fitting itself or the light it emits.

 'The first thing to consider is where in the kitchen needs to be particularly well lit,' explains Daniel Bowler.
-Most working areas such as worktops and the cooker will need to be fitted with functional task lighting.
+Most working areas, such as countertops and the cooker, will need to be fitted with functional task lighting.

 After establishing this foundation, think about how you want the kitchen to look when you are not cooking.
-When planning your ambient lighting consider how much natural light there is in the kitchen, and the mood you want to create.
+When planning your ambient lighting consider how much natural light there is in the kitchen and the mood you want to create.
 For multi-functional kitchens, it is worth considering dimmer switches to alter the brightness.